 7-minute Road Runner Program

 This is a simple 7-minute HIT protocol broken up into 3 separate intervals of 120 seconds’ rest to 20 seconds’ effort.
 120:20 repeated three times, can be done on an exercise bike, treadmill, or stepper.
 If you don’t have the equipment, try the wall, ground, jumping or the stairs to load the lower body.
-I liken it to the Road Runner, because of the transition from slow to fast explosive change in speed as well as the intensity that is required to shift your body in overdrive motion.
+I liken it to the Road Runner, because of the transition from slow to fast explosive change in speed as well as the intensity that is required to shift your body into overdrive motion.

 - 120 sec (2 min) Slow: First, you warm up for a couple of minutes with to get the muscles warm.